-GOLD PRICE ESTIMATE FOR 2014
+GOLD PRICE ESTIMATE FOR 2014 and 2015

 Technical Analysis estimate